MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: Adversarial Attack; Medical Image; Healthcare.
   - <details><summary>Digest</summary> We study previously unexplored factors affecting adversarial attack vulnerability of deep learning MedIA systems in three medical domains: ophthalmology, radiology, and pathology.
 We focus on adversarial black-box settings, in which the attacker does not have full access to the target model and usually uses another model, commonly referred to as surrogate model, to craft adversarial examples.
 We consider this to be the most realistic scenario for MedIA systems.

+- Feature Purification: How Adversarial Training Performs Robust Deep Learning. [[paper]](https://arxiv.org/abs/2005.10190)
+  - Zeyuan Allen-Zhu, Yuanzhi Li. *FOCS 2021*
+  - Key Word: Adversarial Training; Sparse Coding; Feature Purification.
+  - <details><summary>Digest</summary> In this paper, we present a principle that we call Feature Purification, where we show one of the causes of the existence of adversarial examples is the accumulation of certain small dense mixtures in the hidden weights during the training process of a neural network; and more importantly, one of the goals of adversarial training is to remove such mixtures to purify hidden weights.
+We present both experiments on the CIFAR-10 dataset to illustrate this principle, and a theoretical result proving that for certain natural classification tasks, training a two-layer neural network with ReLU activation using randomly initialized gradient descent indeed satisfies this principle.

 - A Causal View on Robustness of Neural Networks. [[paper]](https://arxiv.org/abs/2005.01095)
   - Cheng Zhang, Kun Zhang, Yingzhen Li. *NeurIPS 2020*
   - Key Word: Adversarial Robustness; Causal Learning; Disentangled Representations.